Competing Bandits: The Perils of Exploration Under Competition

 Our intuition for why incumbency creates more incentives for exploration is as follows.
 During the period in which the incumbent is the only firm in the market, reputation consequences of exploration vanish.
 Instead, the firm wants to improve its performance as much as possible by the time competition starts.
 Essentially, the firm only faces a classical explore-exploit trade-off, and chooses algorithms that are best at optimizing this trade-off.

 \xhdr{Death spiral effect.} Further, we investigate the ``death spiral" effect mentioned in the Introduction.
 Restated in terms of our model, the effect is that one firm attracts new customers at a lower rate than the other, and falls behind in terms of performance because the other firm has more customers to learn from, and this gets worse over time until (almost) all new customers go to the other firm.
-With this intuition in mind, we define \textit{effective end of game} (\Eeog) for a particular \MRV and realization table, as the last round $t$ such that the agents at this and previous round choose different firms.
-Indeed, the game, effectively, ends after this round.
+With this intuition in mind, we define the following: \begin{definition} The \emph{effective end of game} (\Eeog), for a particular \MRV and realization table, is \asedit{the earliest round such that all subsequent agents (if any) choose the same firm.} \end{definition}

+\asedit{The terminology is self-explanatory: the game, effectively, ends this round.
+Note that our definition allows $\Eeog = T$; then, indeed, the game continues till the very last round.}

 We interpret low \Eeog as a strong evidence of the ``death spiral" effect.
 Focusing on the simultaneous entry scenario, we specify the \Eeog values in Table~\ref{fig:eog}.
 We find that the \Eeog values are indeed small:

 \begin{finding} \textit{ Under simultaneous entry, \Eeog values tend to be much smaller than $T$. } \end{finding}

 We also see that the \Eeog values tend to increase as the warm start $T_0$ increases.
 We conjecture this is because larger $T_0$ tends to be more beneficial for a better algorithm (as it tends to follow a better learning curve).
 Indeed, we know that the \Eeog in this scenario typically occurs when a better algorithm loses, and helping it merely delays the loss.